Secoranda/PR/Lab5/README.md

 # Laboratory work NR5.

 ## Sockets.
 TCP/IP and UDP Protocols
-Theory: *TCP – is for connection orientated applications.
-It has built in error checking and will re transmit missing packets.
+Theory: *TCP –  It has built in error checking and will re transmit missing packets.
-UDP – is for connection less applications.
-It has no has built in error checking and will not re transmit missing packets.*
+UDP – It has no has built in error checking and will not re transmit missing packets.*

 Was done a chat application based on sending and receiving messages via TCP/IP.
 So, we have a server and clients which communicate.
 To get connected with the server, each user should know and enter the right IP and Port.